guikarai/PE-LinuxONE/index.md

      AES CMAC |         0              0 |         0             0
       AES XTS |         0              0 |         0             0
 ```
+**Note:** We can clearly see here the crypto offload in encryption operations.
+96681976 operations was offloaded to the CPACF.
+**Note2:** We can clearly see here the crypto offload in decryption operations.
+115370154 operations was offloaded to the CPACF.

 #### 3.2.
 Testing Pervasive encryption with scp
 Let's first clean the icastats monitoring.Please issue the following command:
 ```
 root@crypt06:~# icastats -r
 ```
 The previous command reset the icastats monitoring interface, and ease to interpret future result.

 To confirm the reset took place, please issue the following command:
 ```
 root@crypt06:~# icastats
  function     |          # hardware      |       # software